GarryB wrote:For the Russians it makes little sense to keep old missiles in service as SAMs.

 In some areas with satured reserves of material (like Tanks), this preview can be right but I do not think it is right for mobile Surface-Air systems or mobile Surface-Surface systems.

 As example, from the mentioned models SA-4, SA-6 and SA-8 are mobile systems while SA-1, SA-2, SA-3 and SA-5 are heavy towed systems.
-From what I know the SA-8 remains active, the SA-6 is most in the reserve, while the SA-4, SA-1, SA-2, SA-3 and SA-5 would be totally retired, with the remaining ammunition transformed in target missiles.
+From what I know the SA-8 remains active, the SA-6 too but most in the reserve, the SA-4 would be in the reserve, while the SA-1, SA-2, SA-3 and SA-5 would be totally retired, with the remaining ammunition transformed in target missiles.
 It is a clear sign.

 Unlike in the case of the Artillery, some people, when think about Surface-Air or Surface-Surface systems think in the missile, like if the missile would be the system, and whitout the missile would not be a system.
 The missile is the ammunition of these systems.
 In Artillery improved ammunition keeping the same caliber gives to the artillery system, to the launcher, longer life.
 It is possible to do the same for mobile SA or SS systems.
 It is possible longer life for these these systems changing of ammunition.